memcachier/docs/heroku_articles/flask-memcache.md

 ### Create the task list application

-The actual application consists of a view that is displayed in the frontend and a controller that implements the functionality in the backend.
-Flask facilitates the organization of backend controllers via blueprints which are registered in the main application.
+The actual application consists of a view that is displayed in the front end and a controller that implements the functionality in the back end.
+Flask facilitates the organization of back-end controllers via blueprints that are registered in the main application.

-* Create a controller blueprint in `task_list/task_list.py`:
+1. Create a controller blueprint in `task_list/task_list.py`:

     ```python
     from flask import (